VIDA-NYU/reprozip-examples/README.md

 *Reproducing the experiment with a different input*

+* [brain-segmentation](brain-segmentation): A Python script that extracts brain information and mask from an input b0 image using [dipy](http://nipy.org/dipy/).
 * [digits-sklearn-opencv](digits-sklearn-opencv): A similar experiment to [digits-sklearn](digits-sklearn), but using [the OpenCV library](http://opencv.org/) to extract the digits from a photograph before predicting their values.

 *Archiving and porting web applications*